js-joda/js-joda/README.md

 + js-joda supports **ECMAScript 5** browsers down to ie9.

-+ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threetenbp, that is the base for JSR-310 implementation of the Java SE 8 java.time package.
++ js-joda is a **port of the threeten** backport, that is the base for JSR-310 implementation of the Java SE 8 java.time package.
+Threeten is inspired by **Joda-Time**, having similar concepts and the same author.

 + js-joda is **robust and stable**.
 We ported more then 1700 test-cases with a lots of test-permutations from the threetenbp project.
 We run the automated karma test-suite against Firefox, Chrome, Node and phantomjs.

 ## Why yet another javascript date and time library